Sourdough Brandon Logo

 Preheat the oven to 375ºF (190ºC).

-Brushing the bread dough with melted butter helps give it softer crust and contributes more flavor and color to the crust.
+Brushing the bread dough with melted butter helps give it a softer crust and contributes more flavor and color to the crust.

 Brushing melted butter onto proofed sourdough sandwich bread in pan

-Bake at 375ºF (190ºC) for 35-40 minutes.
+Bake for 35-40 minutes.

 The bread is done when the top crust of the bread is evenly and lightly browned and the internal temperature reads between 190-200ºF (88-93ºC).

 Place the loaf on a wire rack and let it cool for about 5 minutes in the pan.
-After 5 minutes, turn the still hot bread out of the pan (use gloves!) and let it cool completely on the wire rack.
+After 5 minutes, turn the still-hot bread out of the pan (use gloves!) and let it cool completely on the wire rack.

 Letting it cool completely out of the bread loaf pan will help ensure that your bread is not gummy.